 Carbohydrate: Carbohydrates are the main food for your muscles and brain, and provide your body with energy.
 Total carbs are a sum of the sugar, starch and fibre in the food.

 Per cent daily value (% daily value): A scale from 0% to 100% that tells you if there is a little or a lot of a nutrient in one serving.
-Since the daily value is based on a 2000 calorie per day diet, use these numbers as a ballpark figure since nutrition needs do vary depending on age and gender.
-Try to choose foods with a low % daily value of fat and sodium and look to increase nutrients like fibre, vitamins A and C, calcium and iron.
+Since the daily value is based on a 2000-calorie-per-day diet, use these numbers as a ballpark figure, as nutrition needs do vary depending on age and gender.
+Try to choose foods with a low % daily value of fat and sodium, and look to increase nutrients like fibre, vitamins A and C, calcium and iron.

 Vitamins: Eating a wide variety of foods each day is the best way to get all the vitamins your body needs.
-Each vitamin is vital in its own way – for example, Vitamin A helps keeps skin and eyes healthy, while vitamin C helps the body absorb iron and repairs blood, bones and tissues.
-A helpful cue is to think ABCD: each day, get your daily value vitamin A, your B vitamins, your vitamins C and D, and you’re on the right path toward a healthy life.
+Each vitamin is vital in its own way – for example, vitamin A helps keeps skin and eyes healthy, while vitamin C helps the body absorb iron and repairs blood, bones and tissues.
+A helpful cue is to think ABCD: each day, get your total daily values of vitamin A, B vitamins, your vitamins C and D, and you’re on the right path toward a healthy life.

 Minerals: Getting a variety of minerals, not surprisingly, is easy when you enjoy a variety of wholesome, fresh foods at each meal.
 And you need your minerals!
 For example, calcium helps to maintain strong bones and teeth and may prevent osteoporosis, while iron helps red blood cells carry oxygen through the body.

-Ingredients: Ingredients are listed in order of most to least amounts.
+Ingredients: Ingredients are listed in order amount from most to least.
 Look for products that have sugar, fat or salt closer to the end of their ingredients list – an easy way to make sure your choices are as nutritious as possible.